 Knowing anticipated revenue and costs is crucial to running a recurring revenue business.
-While accounting solutions are usually designed with the double-entry general ledger, their other features fall short of subscription business needs.
+While accounting solutions are usually designed with double-entry general ledger bases, their other features fall short of subscription business’s billing needs.

-Fortunately, some subscription billing platforms like Fusebill are built on the double-entry accounting system and track and report the right metrics for success.
+Fortunately, adaptive subscription billing platforms like Fusebill are also built on ledger-based double-entry accounting foundations, while also tracking and reporting the right metrics for subscription business success.

-Agile subscription management platforms should also be able to provide insights on:
+Agile subscription management platforms should be able to provide insights on:

 - annual recurring revenue (ARR)

 - monthly recurring revenue (MRR)

 All of these metrics combined are important, not only to revenue and cost prediction, but also to the testing and actual roll-out of new products.
 Businesses need to fully understand their cash flow situations before they can confidently invest in new developments.